-- Added your name and reason to the lab access list, which is then printed out and given to the Paabel administrator.
+- Added your name and reason to the lab access list, which is digitally available to the Delta administrator.

-- Has given you edit access to the lab’s Google Calendar.
+- Given you edit access to the lab’s Google Calendar.

-- Has included your e-mail in the lab’s e-mail list.
+- Included your e-mail in the lab’s e-mail list.

 Here are guidelines for using the lab:

 - To access the building and the lab’s main room 2007, you will need an RFID card (eg, an ISIC card, newer ID card, Tartu Bus card).
 Bring a few to see, which one works.
 Show them to the day admin in the Delta building, ask them to register and put lab access on one.
 After that you can use your card to get in.

 - To access the lab’s private room 3046, you can ask the door key from the Delta admin.
 Return the key to them when done.